GNITOAHC/2023CSCamp/slide/pages/CSharp-1.md

 ---

 ## Function

+parameters(參數) :
-- parameters參數 : the data you give to a function
+- the data you give to a function

 ---